cjrace/almostyellow/README.md

 pnpm install
 ```

-To run the development server (use `Ctrl-C` if running in VSCode to cancel the development server):
+Run the development server (automatically opens a browser tab to preview the site):

 ```bash
 pnpm dev